medwf/sorting_algorithms/README.md

 3. Task 3:
    - Write a function that sorts an array of integers in ascending order using the [Quick sort](https://intranet.alxswe.com/rltoken/_pBTrH0Xyo4BRmQn4CtnMg "Quick sort") algorithm

+# task advanced

+100. Write a function that sorts an array of integers in ascending order using the [Shell sort](https://intranet.alxswe.com/rltoken/FdpP4Qin3iDAaz1kuPD2Kg "Shell sort") algorithm, using the `Knuth sequence`